Why do you advocate using a single drive unit rather than separate woofers and tweeters?

 Sound quality is subjective and loudspeaker design is a compromise – factoring bandwidth, response consistency, transient performance, distortion and impedance parameters.
 Most of these characteristics are interrelated and you cannot change one without affecting many of the others.
 The Jordan approach has always been to use the most appropriate materials and work with the laws of physics.

 This is not a matter of fashion.
-We have pioneered the use of metal cone drive units since the 1960s.
+We pioneered the use of full-range metal cone drive units in 1963 with the release of the Jordan-Watts Module.
 Other manufacturers have attempted to copy the Jordan controlled flexure cone technology but we feel that our developments continue to lead the field.

 Why do you use a 100 mm diameter cone?